 Gallery in Victoria.
 Click here for an ABC Radio National Program about the Australasian Philsoothon.

 Philosothons promote critical thinking, creative thinking and collaboration skills.
 Philosothons are different from debates in that students

 can agree with each other and the ultimate aim is for a group of 10-12 students to build a collective response to a complex ethical or

-philosophical issue.
-There are often cross curricular links and students who might struggle with written expression find Philosothons a
+philosophical issue or problem.
+There are often cross curricular links and students who might struggle with written expression find

-wonderful way to help them develop skills that a basic to any working environment.
+Philosothons a wonderful way to help them develop skills that are and asset to any working environment.

 Welcome to the official website for Philosothons.
 A Philosothon offers a unique and exciting opportunity for

 students to engage in philosophical and ethical discussions as part of a 'Community of Inquiry'.
 It uses a